 Do you drive to school or take MARTA?
 I drive a gray SUV that looks like every other gray SUV.

 Favorite place in Atlanta?
 Mercedes-Benz Stadium on Atlanta United game days and Kimball House for happy hour.

 What do you splurge on?
 Vinyl.

 Did you always want to be a librarian?
 Not at all.
-I didn't even know until I was well out of law school.
+My mom was an elementary school librarian when I was young, but I never gave it a second thought until I was out of Law School for a few years.

 Favorite movie?
 The Last Waltz

 What do you splurge on?
-Musical instruments and craft beer.
+Musical instruments, craft beer, and exotic camping trips.